vanessaheh/THEAssessmentTask3/documentation/project_documentation.md

 gambling-related harm (young adults), and 6- endorsed more positive attitudes towards gambling (adolescents and young adults)."*

 ****
 *variable ratio enforcement:*
-When a win is given after an unpreditable amount of attempts.
+When a win is given after an unpredictable amount of attempts.
 For example, a player keeps opening lootboxes in hopes to get a rare item.
 Because the reward could come at any time, they are compelled to keep spending.